tenable/KaiMonkey/README.md

 terraform apply

 ```
-One can immideately get started with Accurics by adding it from marketplace.
+One can immediately get started with Accurics by adding it from the marketplace.

 Steps to configure Accurics